nrfconnect/sdk-nrf/applications/nrf_desktop/doc/click_detector.rst

 Implementation details
 **********************

-Tracing of key states is implemented using a periodically submitted work (:c:type:`struct k_delayed_work`).
+Tracing of key states is implemented using a periodically submitted work (:cpp:class:`k_delayed_work`).
 The work updates the states of traced keys and sends ``click_event``.
 The work is not submitted if there is no key for which the state should be updated.